 As a teen and a young woman after following the 80’s trends of “low fat and low calorie” dieting, I felt terrible.
 I was anxious, my gut symptoms were becoming debilitating, I had recurrent tonsillitis and painful swollen joints in my hands and feet.
 I was diagnosed with irritable bowel syndrome (IBS), which was really not very helpful and all the medication I tried either didn’t help or gave me other side effects.
 So I did my own research on food and lifestyle and back then there was much less available information.
 But I managed to improve my IBS, put a stop to the recurrent tonsillitis and my hands and feet went back to normal.

 I really wanted to help others who suffered the same so I went back to university and studied nutritional therapy.
-Eleven years on and I have helped many people improve their health and symptoms through personalised diet and lifestyle changes and I love empowering people to take control of their own health.
+Thirteen years on and I have helped hundreds of people improve their health and symptoms through personalised diet and lifestyle changes and I love empowering people to take control of their own health.

 My training and clinical practice is based on a functional medicine model which is a science-based and a patient-centred approach, that aims to explore underlying mechanisms of diseases and symptoms.
 By looking for the root of the problem, I'm able to see each patient on an individual level, where similar causes may manifest in different symptoms and where different causes may manifest in similar symptoms.